fweiss/rover-kata-python/README.md

-# tdd-Python
+# Mars Rover Kata with TDD

-Learning Python with a codign kata and TDD
+Learning Python with a coding kata and TDD

 ## Running the tests

-This uses the Python nose tools.
+This uses the Python nose testing framework.

 To run: